RealKareemAnees/Database-Design/Readme.md

 # _Database Design_ course summary

+there are topics that are not covered here like Joins, they are explained in the _Learnig SQL_ repo

 # Topic 01: _INTRODUCTION_

 this topic is just an introduction to the Database DEsign course, it breaks ice and sets some vocabulary